How To Make The Best Turmeric Tea To Fight Inflammation All Day Long

 It's always a good idea to check in with your doctor before incorporating herbs into your routine, especially if you're on any medications, are pregnant, or have a health condition in which you need to be aware of any interactions or contraindications.

 Additionally, very high intake of turmeric may cause gastrointestinal discomfort.
-Also, if you have an iron deficiency or are prone to one, be mindful that turmeric may impair iron absorption.
-Because curcumin can slow blood clotting, you should avoid taking high doses if you're on blood thinners, and people on diabetes medications should consult with their doctor, as turmeric can lower blood sugar.
+Also, if you have an iron deficiency or are prone to one, be mindful that turmeric may impair iron absorption14.
+Because curcumin can slow blood clotting, you should avoid taking high doses if you're on blood thinners15, and people on diabetes medications16 should consult with their doctor, as turmeric can lower blood sugar.